Haivision/srt/docs/API-functions.md

 The `config` parameter is used to provide options to be set separately on a socket for a particular connection  (see [`srt_create_config()`](#srt_create_config)).

+The `token` value is intended to allow the application to more easily identify a particular connection.
+If you don't use it and leave the default value of -1, the library will set a unique value for the next connection (a 32-bit unsigned number that will overflow by itself; the default value will be skipped).
+The application can also set a unique value by itself and keep the same value for the same connection.

 ### SRT_SOCKGROUPDATA